 Rare is the case when an injured worker is homeless — but it happens.
-And it adds layers of complexity that take ingenuity and intuitiveness on the part of a nurse case manager.
+And it adds a layer of complexity that takes ingenuity and intuitiveness on the part of a nurse case manager.

 Catherine Hill faced this challenge with one patient, an evening-shift roadside worker.
 The man was laying out cones on a highway when he decided to jump from one trailer to the next.
 Unfortunately, he missed.